Asian Games: Nagoya reconsidering bid to co-host 2026 with Aichi Pref.

 But the prefecture responded in late August that it cannot do so because it has not been able to come up with detailed cost estimates.

+Kawamura said earlier in the day the city government has informed the Japanese Olympic Committee that it intends to withdraw its candidacy, but noted that he would "respond sincerely" if the prefectural government approaches it again.

+"The prefecture has not shown us what the necessary expenses are so we cannot give an explanation to our residents and the city assembly," Kawamura told an earlier press conference.
+"We want to go back to the drawing board in terms of the co-hosting plan."

-Aichi Gov. Hideaki Omura told a separate news conference Monday that he is "puzzled" by the development and said the prefectural government will continue its bidding activities under the premise of joint hosting with Nagoya.
+Omura told a separate news conference that he is "puzzled" by the development and said the prefectural government will continue its bidding activities under the premise of joint hosting with Nagoya.

 "We are following the procedures, so the framework of co-hosting by the prefecture and the city cannot be changed," Omura said.